Charged with Intoxication Assault in Texas? Here are Your Next Steps

 An Experienced Texas Defense Attorney Can Help

-While intoxication by itself is not a valid defense in these types of situations, an attorney who specializes in intoxication and intoxication assault laws can assist in making sense of what charges and defenses may be applicable to your case.
+While intoxication by itself is not a valid defense in these types of situations, an attorney who specializes in intoxication and intoxication assault laws can assist in making sense of what charges and defenses may apply to your case.

-Sometimes a defense strategy is less about disputing a crime occurred, and more about whether a mistake has been made in the initial accusation, or at some point during the procedural process.
+Sometimes, a defense strategy is less about disputing whether a crime occurred and more about whether a mistake has been made in the initial accusation (or at some point during the procedural process).

 Intoxication laws and legislation can be dense and difficult to grasp, but it is important to understand the nuances of intoxication offenses because the penalties they carry can be significantly different.